MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-synapse.md

 ---
 title: "Create an Azure Synapse Link for Dataverse with your Azure Synapse Workspace | MicrosoftDocs"
-description: "Learn how to export table data to Azure Synapse Analytics in Power Apps" ms.custom: "" ms.date: 01/24/2024 ms.reviewer: "Mattp123" ms.suite: ""
+description: "Learn how to export table data to Azure Synapse Analytics in Power Apps." ms.custom: "" ms.date: 03/13/2024 ms.reviewer: "Mattp123" ms.suite: ""
 ms.tgt_pltfrm: ""